Interpolation#

 Fig. 48 Illustration of the nearest neighbour interpolation on a 1D example.
 The blue dots represent the input image pixels, the red dots represent the output image pixels.
 The gray line is the continuous image reconstructed from the input image.#

-In 2D, an 1D interpolation if made on each row of the image, the, a last 1D interpolation is made on the colum, as illustrated in Fig. 49.
+In 2D, a 1D interpolation is made on each row of the image, then a last 1D interpolation is made on the column, as illustrated in Fig. 49.

 ../_images/interp-nearest-3d.svg

-Fig. 49 Illustration of the nearest neighbour interpolation on a 2D example: the interpolation is separated in the two dimensions.#
+Fig. 49 Illustration of the nearest neighbour interpolation on a 2D example: the interpolation is separated into the two dimensions.#

 The result of nearest-neighbour interpolation on an image is given in Fig. 50.